Srushti-Thombre/MuseMeter-SPA-using-React-/README.md

 ## 📖 Features

-Record and organize books, movies, poems, and music.
+Record and organize books, movies, poems, plays and music.

 Rate and categorize each entry.